What is a parish council?

 Each year the councillors choose a Chairman from amongst their number.
 There is also a Vice-Chairman and a paid Parish Clerk, who is the Proper Officer and the Responsible Financial Officer of the council.
 A Parish Council must hold an annual meeting during May and at least three other meetings during the year.
 Parish Councils must provide a set of accounts at the end of each financial year, audited by an internal and an external auditor.

-Chestfield parish council chooses to meet monthly – The Parish Clerk must publish details of the meetings in advance on the website and noticeboards.
+Chestfield parish council chooses to meet bi-monthly – with resident ‘surgeries’ in all months except August.
+The Parish Clerk must publish details of the meetings in advance on the website and noticeboards.
 Members of the public are welcome to attend the meetings and actively encouraged to attend and express their views or concerns on Parish matters.
 An adjournment of the meeting is scheduled early in the meeting for members of the public to speak and or ask questions.
 Don’t miss out, have your say!!

 At a Parish Council Meeting, Members of the Parish Council discuss, report, monitor and, most importantly, make decisions on matters concerning the village.
 As an elected body, the Parish Council is an “it” and, through its councillors, is responsible to the people it represents – that’s the local community.